HAMZA-NASIR-PU/daily-learning/README.md

 ## Maven `build-classpath` goal of `dependency` plugin

 This goal outputs a classpath string of dependencies from the local repository to a file or log.

+The `mvn dependency:build-classpath` command only lists the dependencies (JAR files) that are part of the build classpath, which is used during the compilation and runtime of your Java application.
+However, this command does not list non-JAR files like `application.properties`, which is typically part of your project resources.